geeksville/primus-python/README.md

 # Primus-python

-A python client library for receiving/sending realtime events to [Primus](https://github.com/primus/primus) compatible servers.
+A python client library for receiving/sending realtime events to [Primus](https://github.com/primus/primus) compatible servers, and possibly creating such servers in python.
+This project is based on the work that was started at  [Primus-Python][https://github.com/geeksville/primus-python].

-This project is in alpha test - you probably don't want this yet.
+This project is very much pre-alpha.
+You don't want it yet.

 # Installation